The Ultimate Guide to Waiver Wire & FAAB Strategy

 FAAB

-This strategy takes more time to delve into.
-Former 4for4er and current good guy of the fantasy industry Pat Fitzmaurice took FAAB recommendations from four years worth of waiver wire articles and presented the average percentage recommended for each position.
-I update those numbers using 2021 through Week 3 of 2022.
-John Daigle and Alex Gelhar have covered the waiver wire over that time using dollars and FAAB percentages.
-Here is what they recommended:
+Former 4for4er and friend in life Pat Fitzmaurice of FantasyPros researched FAAB recommendations from four years' worth of waiver wire articles and presented the average percentage recommended for each position.
+I updated those numbers using the 2021-2022 seasons.

-It is unusual to see tight end with the most FAAB percentage recommended, but those are based on a few higher claims with fewer players listed weekly.
-It is also obvious that quarterback is a position to spend as little as possible on.
-The goal of onesie positions such as QB and TE is to use as little draft or FAAB capital as possible with the intent of finding the best option as the season goes on, or streaming.
-That has been a strategy popularized over the past 10 years that has recently found mixed results, but still a way to be different.
+The goal of onesie positions such as QB and TE is to use as little draft or FAAB capital as possible to find the best option as the season goes on, or streaming.
+That has been a strategy popularized over the past 10 years as tight end and defensive scoring has been understood to be matchup-dependent (and the most volatile).

-Running back and wide receiver are positions that will have more weekly recommendations and options on the waiver wire.
-Daigle has offered 30 total wideouts in 2022 compared to 12 tight ends, for reference.
-Spending more at RB and WR is seen more often because your starting lineup requires multiples of each (in the majority of leagues) and are often the players scoring the most points in fantasy football.
+Running backs and wide receivers will have a lot more weekly recommendations and options on the waiver wire.
+Spending more at RB and WR occurs often because your starting lineup requires multiples of each (in the majority of leagues) and are often the players scoring the most points in fantasy football.
+Running back contingency options are also prioritized for clever managers to stay ahead of injuries.

 The other concern with using FAAB is deciding which players to use your budget on.
-Sometimes your draft falls short or players do not meet expectations early.
-It seems smart to bid large early but remember that health, playing time, schedules, and scheme matter for each player.
-Just because Player X looks like the new lead dog in a backfield does not mean he stays that way or gets that opportunity (looking at you Kyle Shanahan).
+Sometimes your draft falls short, or players do not meet expectations early.
+It seems smart to bid large early.
+But remember: health, playing time, schedules, and schemes are analyzed on a case-by-case basis.
+Just because Player X looks like the new workhorse in a backfield does not mean he stays that way or gets that opportunity (thanks, Kyle Shanahan).

 Considerations for Waiver Claims